pi-hole/docker-pi-hole/README.md

 ## Running Pi-hole Docker

-This container uses 2 peopular ports, port 53 and port 80, so **may conflict with existing applications ports**.
+This container uses 2 popular ports, port 53 and port 80, so **may conflict with existing applications ports**.
 If you have no other services or docker containers using port 53/80 (if you do, keep reading below for a reverse proxy example), the minimum arguments required to run this container are in the script [docker_run.sh](https://github.com/pi-hole/docker-pi-hole/blob/master/docker_run.sh) or summarized here:

 ```bash
 IP_LOOKUP="$(ip route get 8.8.8.8 | awk '{ print $NF; exit }')"  # May not work for VPN / tun0